 When the University of Wisconsin Carbone Cancer Center hosted its Race for Research 5K, they used Classy Live to build a registration with fundraising event page to display all relevant information in one centralized place.
 At the top of the page, you’re immediately greeted with a hero image of their past event and a snapshot of the event details.

 Notice how it includes basic event information followed by the “Register” and “Donate” buttons, encouraging supporters to take immediate action:

 Also consider how certain well-structured design elements can help you distinguish your campaign and make a stellar first impression on visitors to your donation site.
 The University of Wisconsin Carbone Cancer Center’s event incorporates:

 - Imagery that aligns with the event

 - Text colors that make the important information pop

-It might seem like overkill, but if the success of your event depends on getting something like a waiver filled out on time it can’t hurt to give people plenty of opportunities to get to that form.
+It might seem like overkill, but if the success of your event depends on having something like a waiver filled out on time, it can’t hurt to give people plenty of opportunities to locate that form.
 Beyond that, the event page guides supporters through other important parts of the race, like:

 - Fundraising progress